[wpforms id="406" title="false" description="false"]

 • Christina Reservoir on Conant Road, look on the north shore

-• Big Machias Lake 20 miles west from Ashland on American Realty Road
+• Big Machias Lake is 20 miles west of Ashland on American Realty Road

 • Pratt Lake, continue another 5 miles from Big Machias Lake to Pratt Lake